 Genital tract chlamydia infections are one of the most frequently reported sexually transmitted infections.

 Many infected individuals are asymptomatic.

-In women, there may be cervical inflammation or yellow, cloudy discharge from the cervical os.
+In women, there may be cervical inflammation or yellow, cloudy discharge from the cervical os, resulting in vaginal discharge.

 In men, there may be a discharge from the penis.

 Non-culture techniques such as the nucleic acid amplification test are available and are the preferred diagnostic method.
 Tests in men are performed on urine or urethral samples.
 Tests in women are performed on urine, cervical, or vaginal samples, which are either clinician- or self-collected.

-Untreated or inadequately treated patients risk possible ascending infection and further complications.
+Untreated or inadequately treated patients are at increased risk for ascending infection and further complications.
 Patients also risk spreading the infection to sexual partners and from mother-to-child during labour and delivery.